546576/rasa_sqa_python_test/README.md

 6. Install Taskwarrior `sudo apt install taskwarrior`
 7. Install Requests `pip install pytest requests`

+# Running the Tests (Windows):
+1. Ensure your terminal is WSL and NOT Powershell
+2. `pytest` to run all tests in the repo

 # Part 1: TaskWarrior automation scenarios
 1. User can create and display list - Automated